isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/publishing/fmpsandguides.md

 ---
-title: Publishing using FMPS in AEM Guides
+title: Publishing using FrameMaker Publishing Server(FMPS) in AEM Guides
 description: Publishing with FMPS using AEM Guides

 ---